 Note.-The districts in the above table at the census periods of 1921 and 1933 are based on comparable local government areas, and are similar to those used in the compilation of Vital Statistics.

-These districts differ slightly from those used in the compilation of statistics of Statistics.
-These d Primary Producton.
+These districts differ slightly from those used in the compilation of statistics of Primary Production.

 During the intercensal period 1921-1933, increases in population occurred in eight districts.
 Only in one district (North Central) was there a loss of population.
 The main increases were in the Metropolitan, Central and Mallee Districts, being 208,431, 29,499, and 21,641 respectively.
-The growth in the Mallee District was most pronounced, the rate of increase being 51.82 per cent. politan District increased by 26.60 per cent., as compared with an increase of 11.42 per cent. in the remainder of the State (excluding the migratory population).
+The growth in the Mallee District was most pronounced, the rate of increase being 51.82 per cent.
+The Metropolitan District increased by 26.60 per cent., as compared with an increase of 11.42 per cent. in the remainder of the State (excluding the migratory population).

-The enumerated population at each of the last eight Increase of population in censuses and the numerical and percentage increase during eight census each census period were as shown hereunder:-
+Increase of population in eight census periods.
+The enumerated population at each of the last eight censuses and the numerical and percentage increase during each census period were as shown hereunder:-